Is Santa Claus Greek?

 So now we've come to the 19th century...

-Some modern ideas of Santa Claus became common after the publication of the poem "A Visit From St. Nicholas" (better known today as "The Night Before Christmas") in the Troy, New York, Sentinel on 23 December 1823.
+Some modern ideas of Santa Claus became common after the publication of the poem "A Visit From St. Nicholas" (better known now as "The Night Before Christmas") in the Troy, New York, Sentinel on 23 December 1823 (at the same time the Greeks are trying to gain their independence from the Turks).

 St. Nick is described as being "chubby and plump, a right jolly old elf" with "a little round belly", that "shook when he laughed like a bowlful of jelly", in spite of which the "miniature sleigh" and "tiny reindeer" still indicate that he is physically diminutive.